Lauriethefish/QuestPatcher/QuestPatcher.Axml/README.md

 This project is used for the parsing and writing of the AXML format used for the `AndroidManifest.xml` file inside the APK.

-The AXML isn't completely parsed - styles are not currently supported.

 This implementation was based mostly off of this [Java Library](https://github.com/Sable/axml).

 *"AXML is an efficient format which is easy to understand and implement."* - No-one ever